 David Reimer’s parents just wanted to do the right thing for him.

-What was supposed to be a routine circumcision in 1965 turned into a life-altering nightmare for Reimer when the doctor performing his surgery accidentally singed his infant penis.
+What was supposed to be a routine circumcision in 1965 turned into a life-altering nightmare for the Reimer family when the doctor performing his surgery accidentally singed the infant’s penis.

 The damage was irreparable.
-Concerned that their son’s injury might cause him mental anguish as an adult, Reimer’s parents consulted with famed sexologist John Money after seeing him on television.
+Concerned that their son’s injury might cause him mental anguish as an adult, Reimer’s parents consulted with famed sexologist Dr. John Money after seeing him on television.

 Money consequently suggested that Reimer undergo sex reassignment surgery and instead be raised female.
-Desperate, Reimer’s parents took his advice and changed their son’s birth name from “Bruce” to “Brenda.”
+Desperate, Reimer’s parents took his advice and changed their son’s name from “Bruce” to “Brenda.”

-Reimer appeared to take easily to his imposed gender identity as a female, and his case was initially revered as a success story to those physicians like Money who believed that gender was a matter of learned or taught behavior and not nature.
+Reimer appeared to take easily to his imposed gender identity as a female, and his case was initially seen as a success story by those physicians like Money who believed that gender was a matter of learned or taught behavior and not nature.